-Remove the yogurt from the refrigerator while you prepare the chicken.
+Remove the yogurt and chicken from the refrigerator.

-Heat 2 tablespoons of the oil over medium-high heat in a large, heavy-bottomed pot with a lid.
+While the rice cooks, in a large, heavy-bottomed pot or Dutch oven with a lid, heat 2 tablespoons oil over medium-high.
 Add the onions and saute until soft and nicely browned, about 10 minutes.
 Add the garlic and saute another minute or so.

-Remove the pan from the heat and let it rest for 10 minutes.
+Remove the pot from heat and let it rest for 10 minutes.

-Spoon about 1/2 cup of the onion mixture/sauce from the chicken into a small bowl.
-Spoon half the yogurt into the bowl and stir.
+Spoon about 1/2 cup of the sauce from the chicken into a small bowl.
+Add half the yogurt and stir.
 Add the remaining yogurt and stir again.
-Then, add the yogurt mixture to the chicken and slowly stir it until it looks like a uniform, creamy sauce.
+Pour the yogurt mixture over the chicken and slowly stir until creamy and uniform in color.
 This process will help prevent the yogurt from separating when added to the chicken.
 If it does separate after all, not to worry, it will still be delicious (just not quite as pretty).